m4ttsch/omscs-notes-notes/computer-networks/switching.md

 ## Buffer Sizing for a TCP Sender
 Suppose that we have a TCP sender that is sending packets, where the sending rate is controlled by  the [congestion window](https://blog.stackpath.com/glossary/cwnd-and-rwnd/) `cwnd`, and the sender is receiving ACKs.

 With a window `cwnd`, only `cwnd` unacknowledged packets may be in flight at any time.
-The source’s sending rate `R` , then, is simply the window `cwnd`, divided by the round-trip time, `RTT`.
+The source's sending rate `R` , then, is simply the window `cwnd`, divided by the round-trip time, `RTT`.

 Remember that TCP uses an **additive increase, multiplicative decrease** ([AIMD](https://en.wikipedia.org/wiki/Additive_increase/multiplicative_decrease#Algorithm)) strategy for congestion control.